HollandPleskac/HollandPleskac/README.md

 #### Current Projects

-- 🌷 <a href="https://classvibes.net/">Class Vibes</a> is a platform that helps teachers and students stay connected during distance learning.
+- 🌷 <a href="https://classvibes.net/">Class Vibes</a> - a platform that helps teachers and students stay connected during distance learning.
 View on the website at classvibes.net and download our app from the App Store and Play Store!
-- 🎁 <a href="https://github.com/HollandPleskac/Name-Gifts-Web">Name Gifts</a> is a website that allows users to buy gifts for each other secretly.
+- 🎁 <a href="https://github.com/HollandPleskac/Name-Gifts-Web">Name Gifts</a> - a website that allows users to buy gifts for each other secretly.
 Currently under development.
-- 🦠 <a href="https://github.com/HollandPleskac/Covid-Smart-App">COVID Smart</a> is an app that uses bluetooth to help you social distance.
+- 🦠 <a href="https://github.com/HollandPleskac/Covid-Smart-App">COVID Smart</a> - an app that uses bluetooth to help you social distance.
 View encounters over time in a live google map as the app uses bluetooth signal strength to determine if you are within 6 feet of another person.!

 <!--